vishnug018/CN/README.md

 ## Commands

-- `npm install`: Install project dependencies.
+- `npm i`: Install project dependencies.
 - `npm start`: Start the server.

 The application will be accessible at `http://localhost:3000`.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).